sadit/TextSearch.jl/README.md

 pkg"instantiate"
 ```

-once you instantiated your environment, just run Pluto notebook and explore the exampless.
+once you instantiated your environment, just run Pluto notebook and explore the examples
 ```julia
 using Pluto
 Pluto.run()